Loíza, Puerto Rico: Culture

 One of Loíza's barrios, Loíza aldea, is famous across Puerto Rico because it has been a talent pool for dancers and artisans.
-Formerly a center for black Puerto Rican music, it is said to be the traditional birthplace of the musical form known as plena along with Ponce.
+A center for black Puerto Rican music, it is said to be the traditional birthplace of the musical form known as plena along with Ponce.

 Each year there is a celebration in Loíza where people parade around wearing Máscaras de Vejigante, a type of mask made from coconuts and painted in multiple colors.